cincanproject/cincan-command/docs/advanced_usage.rst

 All run options
 ---------------

-The following table lists all command-line options available for the run -sub command:
+The following table lists all command-line options available for the ``docker run`` command:

 +-------------------------+--------+---------------------------------------------------------------+
 | Specific to ``cincan``  |        | Description                                                   |